November 11, 2019

 Eight years ago, I started telling his story at classes.
 Eight years ago, and for many years before and a few years after, he told his story to the students at Forest Hill Collegiate, a few minutes after 11:00 am.

-This year, I have no one to tell (just you, it’s a Sunday).
+This year, I have no one to tell, no course today.
 And, I’m sorry to say that Tony passed away on 11 September 2015.
 He died at 104.

 All the best!
 Take 2 minutes at 11:00 am this morning.